jaanga/jaanga.github.io/documents/jaanga-practice-notes/jaanga-coding-style-r1.md

 * Minimum notation or use of symbols
 	* Good: y = Math.floor( x );
 	* Not so good: y = ~~x;
+	* We do use semi-colons - it's like the period at the end of a sentence
+		* But otherwise minimize the use of punctuation because punctuation tends to slow down the reading speed
+* All lower case
+	* Even !DOCTYPE
 * Everything in one file
 	* No need to have multiple files open
 	* No need to keep looking all over the place